 No other alternatives have been considered at this time.

+Servicing Comments:

-Servicing Comments: The property is serviced by a private individual well and municipal sanitary system.
+The property is serviced by a private individual well and municipal sanitary system.
 As part of the Building Permit process, the applicant will be required to obtain a connection to the municipal sanitary system.

 Consultations:

 Notice of this application was circulated in accordance with the requirements of the Planning Act.
+Comments have been received from:

+Agency Comments:

+Building Division (September 8, 2020): Spatial Separation requirements of the Ontario Building Code will govern fire resistance ratings and cladding.

+Development Engineering Division (August 31st, 2020): A lot drainage and grading plan will be required to be submitted and reviewed by the Engineering Division to ensure drainage is self-contained prior to being satisfied with the 0.89 metre interior side yard setback.

-Comments have been received from: Agency Comments: Development Engineering Division (July 6, 2020): No concerns.
-Planning staff offer a response to the public comments received July 7, 2020 shown below: Survey: Staff are aware of the discrepancies between the two surveys, in particular, the location of the eastern lot line and the length of the front lot line as depicted in both surveys.
-The applicant and owner of 19 Church Street are currently working toward a solution to the matter.
+Planning staff offer a response to the public comments received July 7 & 12, 2020 shown below:

+Survey: There were discrepancies between the two surveys, in particular, the location of the eastern lot line and the length of the front lot line as depicted in both surveys.
+The applicant and owner of 19 Church Street have resolved the surveying issue.

 Flooding: Planning staff note the photographs provided were taken in the Spring months when the ground of both the subject lot and 19 Church Street remain frozen.
 A lot drainage and grading plan will be required as part of the Building Permit process, which would address any site-specific issues related to stormwater runoff.

+Public Comments:

+John Trennum & Jane Byers - 56 Mary Street East (July 12, 2020): Mr. Trennum and Ms. Byers provided identical letters expressing concerns with respect to storm water management and overland flooding.

-Public Comments: Kate Rousseau - 19 Church Street (July 7, 2020): Ms. Rousseau has advised that the accuracy of the Real Property Survey provided in support of the application contradicts a Survey conducted by the owners of 19 Church Street in 2012.
+Kate Rousseau - 19 Church Street (July 7, 2020): Ms. Rousseau has advised that the accuracy of the Real Property Survey provided in support of the application contradicts a Survey conducted by the owners of 19 Church Street in 2012.
+This matter has been resolved.

 Moreover, concerns over overland flooding are expressed in that increased impervious surface from the resulting development may result in flooding to their property.
-See Appendix E. Attachments:
+See Appendix G.

+Attachments:

+PDF

+Appendices A-G for Report COA2020-03.
-Appendix A - Location Map

-Appendix B - Aerial Photo

-Appendix C - Applicant's Sketch

-Appendix D - Department and Agency Comments

-Appendix E - Public Comment
+Appendix A - Location Map Appendix B - Aerial Photo Appendix C - Applicant's Sketch Appendix D - Elevation Drawings Appendix E - Elevation Drawings 2 Appendix F - Department and Agency Comments Appendix G - Public Comments

 Phone: 705-324-9411 extension 1367

 E-Mail: kstainton@kawarthalakes.ca

 Department Head: Chris Marshall, Director of Development Services

 Department File: D20-2020-013